gunmack/Student_database/README.md

 # Student_database
-- PSQL database made from scratch using a bash script
+- PSQL database made  using a bash script
 - Some basic queries for viewing the contents